nikitavoloboev/data/music/music-production/music-production.md

 - [tonal](https://github.com/tonaljs/tonal) - Functional music theory library for JavaScript.
 - [Renoise](https://www.renoise.com/) - Digital Audio Workstation with a unique top-down approach.
 - [Overtone](https://overtone.github.io/) - Open source audio environment designed to explore new musical ideas from synthesis and sampling to instrument building, live-coding and collaborative jamming.
+- [TidalCycles](https://tidalcycles.org/index.php/Welcome) - Allows you to make patterns with code, whether live coding music at algoraves or composing in the studio.

 ## Inspiration